0xsequence/cross-app-embedded-wallet-connector/README.md

 const connector = sequenceCrossAppEmbeddedWallet({
   projectAccessKey: "...", // Your project access key from sequence.build
   walletUrl: "...", // URL of the cross app embedded wallet
-  chainId: 42170, // This is the starting chain id, chain can be switched related to transports in create config (see createConfig below)
+  chainId: arbitrumNova.id, // This is the starting chain id, chain can be switched related to transports in create config (see createConfig below)
 });

 export const config = createConfig({